apache/sis-site/content/source.md

 {{< highlight bash >}}
 cd sis
-mvn install -Dorg.apache.sis.test.extensive=true
+gradle test --system-prop org.apache.sis.test.extensive=true
 {{< / highlight >}}

 ## Switch to development branch    {#branches}

-The source code repository contains `master`, `geoapi-3.1` and `geoapi-4.0` branches.
+The source code repository contains `main`, `geoapi-3.1` and `geoapi-4.0` branches.
-Apache {{% SIS %}} releases are created from `master`, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently [GeoAPI 3.0.1][geoapi-stable].
+Apache {{% SIS %}} releases are created from `main`, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently [GeoAPI 3.0.1][geoapi-stable].
-However daily developments occur on the `geoapi-4.0` branch before to be merged (indirectly) to `master`.
+However daily developments occur on the `geoapi-4.0` branch before to be merged (indirectly) to `main`.
 Those branches exist in order to experiment early new API and technologies — since they may impact the library design — while keeping the releases compatible with officially released API.
 In summary:

 * The `geoapi-4.0` branch implements interfaces defined in GeoAPI 4.0 snapshots.
 * The `geoapi-3.1` branch implements interfaces defined in [GeoAPI 3.1 snapshots][geoapi-snapshot].
-* The `master` implements interfaces defined by the [GeoAPI 3.0.1 stable release][geoapi-stable].
+* The `main` implements interfaces defined by the [GeoAPI 3.0.1 stable release][geoapi-stable].

-Developments on `geoapi-4.0` branch are merged to `geoapi-3.1` branch, which is then merged to `master`.
+Developments on `geoapi-4.0` branch are merged to `geoapi-3.1` branch, which is then merged to `main`.
-When commits reach `master` they become unmodifiable; the `git push --force` command is not allowed on that branch.
+When commits reach `main` they become unmodifiable; the `git push --force` command is not allowed on that branch.
 Contributors to Apache {{% SIS %}} project should switch to the current development branch before submitting patches:

 {{< highlight bash >}}